ceLLMate: Sandboxing Browser AI Agents: Introduction

 \section{Introduction}

 Browser-using agents (BUA) interact autonomously with websites to accomplish user-specified tasks.
-Examples include Gemini-CUA~\cite{gemini-cua}, OpenAI Atlas~\cite{openai-atlas}, Perplexity Comet~\cite{perplexity-comet}, Anthropic Computer-Use~\cite{anthropic-cua}, Browser-Use~\cite{browser-use}.
+Examples include Gemini-CUA~\cite{gemini-cua}, OpenAI Atlas~\cite{openai-atlas}, Perplexity Comet~\cite{perplexity-comet}, Anthropic Claude-for-Chrome~\cite{anthropic_claude_chrome_docs}, Browser-Use~\cite{browser-use}.
 As input, they receive screenshots and/or HTML trees and manipulate the website in the same way a human would --- through UI actions like clicking, typing and scrolling.
-Despite the significant advantages these agents offer by automating routine tasks, they are vulnerable to prompt injection attacks that trick the agent into performing dangerous tasks such as leaking private information or issuing state changing requests to the website.
+Despite the significant advantages these agents offer by automating routine tasks, they are vulnerable to prompt injection attacks that trick the agent into performing dangerous tasks such as leaking private information or issuing unintended state-changing requests.
 There are many documented instances of attacks that affect real systems and users~\cite{comet-pi,wunderwuzzi-openai-pi,rehberger2025aiclickfix}.
 Willison describes a combination of three factors that make agents ripe for exploitation: sensitive resource access, external communication, and untrusted content~\cite{willison2025lethaltrifecta}.
 BUAs support all three conditions, using only the set of UI observation and manipulation tools.